RegretDNM/Tic-tac-toe_Java/README.md

 # Tic-tac-toe_Java
 First try to do something more serious than a calculator in a console.
-For two players only.

-How to: .jar file is in /out/artifacts/xo_try3_jar directory.
+Now for one or two players.

 Feel free to use, I guess?